 I know I may have said this once or twice before, but I really mean it this time.
 That is, until I declare this statement again.
 But, I’m serious.
-Here it goes: If there is just one recipe that you make of mine, MAKE THIS ONE.
+Here it goes: If there is just one recipe that you make of mine, you absolutely must make these Italian Sloppy Joes!
 These are so incredibly flavorful! and so easy! and so quick!
 I love’m!
 The truth is some nights I barely get dinner on the table during these busy late summer evenings.
 I’ve been all about quick, delicious, healthy, and family friendly dinners!
 When you think of extremely quick and you’re a mom the word Spaghetti comes to mind almost immediately, right?
 Well, in my world, it sure does.
-Pepper has been LOVING spaghetti lately.
+Pepper has been loving spaghetti lately.
 I’ve been making it weekly.
 Eric and I are just starting to be a little burnt out on it.
+Enter: Italian Sloppy Joes.

 When I was younger I would make spaghetti sandwiches with leftover spaghetti.
 What in the heck is a spaghetti sandwich you ask?
 It’s exactly what you’re thinking if you’re thinking that I took toasted garlic bread and basically sandwiched a big spoonful of spaghetti between it. (sometimes cold spaghetti) It wasn’t the healthiest of things, but my god, it was GOOD.
 I’ve been thinking about these spaghetti sandwiches every single week since Pepper decided that spaghetti was her new staple, but refraining knowing full well that I’d like to hit my personal goal weight sometime in the next year.
 I decided that there had to be a healthier way to get the spaghetti sandwich effect and I hit the nail on the head with these Italian Sloppy Joes!
 These are seriously my new favorite thing and I cannot express enough the fact that you should make these literally right this minute.